quocthai9120/CSE490g1_FP_Zh-En-NMT/docs/index.md

 Below, we are showing a demo of how to use our trained model for translation.
 Simply, you can just load the trained model and use that trained model for translation as the following video (click on the thumbnail to see the video):
 [![Demo Translation video](https://github.com/quocthai9120/cse490g1_zh_en_nmt/blob/main/docs/graphs/model%20architecture.png)](https://youtu.be/-9Wi0wKO9yA)

+In the video, we have done the following steps:
+  1. Load the trained model
+  2. Run the code of implementing translation method
+  3. Translate the first 10 sentences in our test set
+  4. Translate a custom sentence inputted by user

 ## References: